allenai/hierplane/README.md

 If you want to change the port on which the webserver is bound, set the `HIERPLANE_DEV_SERVER_PORT` environment variable to one of your choosing.

+## Publishing

+To publish a new version, increment the version in `package.json` and execute `bin/publish.js`.